CORE (research service)

 CORE (Connecting Repositories) is a global open access indexing service developed at the Knowledge Media Institute (KMi) of The Open University, United Kingdom.
-It systematically indexes metadata and full text content from institutional and subject repositories, as well as open access and hybrid journals, to provide a comprehensive access to the world’s scholarly works.
+It indexes metadata and full text content from institutional and subject repositories, as well as open access and hybrid journals, to provide access to scholarly works.

-CORE’s strongly supports the open access movement in scholarly communication by improving the discoverability, accessibility, and reuse of research outputs at scale.
+Mission

+CORE aims to support the open access movement in scholarly communication by improving the discoverability, accessibility, and reuse of research outputs at scale.
 The service underpins applications in a wide variety of areas including in systematic reviews, open access compliance monitoring, reproducibility of research software, training of LLMs, and analytics for funders and institutions.
+As of August 2025, CORE indexes over 400 million scholarly resources from repositories globally.